atuls2060/atuls2060/README.md

   <img align="center" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="https://www.linkedin.com/in/atul-singh-453464218/" />
 </a>
 <h3 align="center">Full Stack Web Developer</h3>
-<p>Passionate for learning with an endless supply of optimism and curiosity.
-A solution driven Full Stack Web Developer skilled in MERN Stack.
-Highly passionate about building web applications and confident enough to learn new things with a curious mind, an absolute passion for coding and the ability to write clean and efficient code.
-Always looking to contribute to open-source projects and to better my coding skills</p>
+<p>Hi there!
+I'm a passionate Full Stack developer with a hunger to learn and explore new technologies.
+I love creating user-friendly web applications with clean and efficient code.
+I am committed to delivering high-quality work and ensuring client satisfaction.
+When I'm not coding, you can find me playing chess or enjoying a good cup of coffee.
+Let's build amazing things together!</p>

 - 🔭 I’m currently working on **Frontend & Backend**